Lanrey/compliance-listener/README.md

 # Compliance Change Listener

-**A demonstration project for Remote.com showcasing Elixir/OTP, Phoenix, and concurrent programming**
+**A demonstration project for an HR platform showcasing Elixir/OTP, Phoenix, and concurrent programming**

 ## Project Overview

 The Compliance Change Listener is a sophisticated system that monitors multiple regulatory sources (government APIs, RSS feeds) for labor law changes and automatically identifies employee contracts that may be affected.
-This addresses Remote.com's core challenge of maintaining compliance across dozens of countries.
+This addresses the HR's core challenge of maintaining compliance across dozens of countries.

 ### Key Features